RAS-University/robotic-courses/docs/kinematics.md

 </details> -->

-Revolute (R), prismatic (P), and helical (H) joints all have one degree of freedom.
-Joints can also have multiple degrees of freedom.
-The cylindrical joint (C) has two degrees of freedom and allows independent translations and rotations about a single fixed joint axis.
+The number of direction of motion enabled at a joint is described by the number of DoFs associetd to the joint.
+For instance, revolute (R), prismatic (P), and helical (H) joints all have one degree of freedom.
+Joints can also have multiple DoFs.
+The cylindrical joint (C) has two DoFs and allows independent translations and rotations about a single fixed joint axis.
 The universal joint (U) is another two-degree-of-freedom joint that consists of a pair of revolute joints arranged so that their joint axes are orthogonal.
-The spherical joint (S) has three degrees of freedom and
+The spherical joint (S) has three DoFs.

 | Joint type       | dof \( f \) | Constraints \( c \) between two planar rigid bodies | Constraints \( c \) between two spatial rigid bodies |